 SSProtect encrypts and protects host application data files and Microsoft Outlook email message content.
 The underlying procedures are carried out such that they are connected to other built-in or optional services.

-This article assumes you have downloaded and installed the :Foundation Client as described in the article, Installing the :Foundation Client., and have worked through the STEP guidance in the article, Protect and Access Data (preferably using a Test Account with guidance in the article, Introduction and Preparation).
+This article assumes you have downloaded and installed the :Foundation Client as described in the article, Installing the :Foundation Client, and have worked through the STEP guidance in the article, Protect and Access Data (preferably using a Test Account with guidance in the article, Provision Test Accounts).

 STEP 1: Use the SSProtect notification icon's context menu and select Managed Files/ Restore to display the Managed Hostlist: